People's Freedom Party (Russia): Contentious loss of last seat

+2023 dissolution

+The party was dissolved by Russia's Supreme Court on May 25, 2023 because it did not have the required number of branches and due to claims filed against existing branches by the Federal Taxation Service and the Ministry of Justice.
+The Supreme Court cited the absence of the party’s offices in at least half of the 83 federal subjects of Russia as the primary reason.
+The Ministry of Justice claimed that the party’s number of branches had dropped from 47 to 40 since the start of 2023.
+PARNAS claimed the party still had 44 offices and that it could not have offices in the four annexed territories of Ukraine by Russia on 30 September 2022 (who are internationally recognized as a part of Ukraine), since (PARNAS alleged) those regions did not yet have full-fledged executive authorities.

 Ideology

-The ideology of the RPR-PARNAS is liberalism, federalism and human rights.
+The ideology of the RPR-PARNAS was liberalism, federalism and human rights.
 In his interview, Kasyanov said "there is no higher value for the government than human rights."
 He defined ideological stance of PRP-PARNAS as right-of-center liberalism.

-Among the main principles of the PARNAS party program are securing the individual rights of Russian citizens and equality of all before law, and that the government should be democratic, controlled by the public and should serve the interest of the people.
-The party condemns the Bolsheviks who seized power in 1917 and the existence of the Soviet Union, which it considers tyrannical, and models itself after the Constitutional Democratic Party that existed during the late Russian Empire.
-It also promises to declassify all KGB and other Soviet documents as part of a "decommunization" program and ban all promotion of the communist regime.
-For Russia's form of government it proposes to create a parliamentary republic and increase local self-governance.
-In addition, PARNAS wants to reform the judiciary to be truly independent, remove government control over the mass media, and promote small business and entrepreneurs over oligarchs.
+The main principles of the PARNAS party program included securing the individual rights of Russian citizens and equality of all before law, and that the government should be democratic, controlled by the public and should serve the interest of the people.
+The party condemned the Bolsheviks who seized power in 1917 and the existence of the Soviet Union, which it considered tyrannical, and modeled itself after the Constitutional Democratic Party that existed during the late Russian Empire.
+It also promised to declassify all KGB and other Soviet documents as part of a "decommunization" program and ban all promotion of the communist regime.
+For Russia's form of government it proposed to create a parliamentary republic and increase local self-governance.
+In addition, PARNAS wanted to reform the judiciary to be truly independent, remove government control over the mass media, and promote small business and entrepreneurs over oligarchs.

-The party considers the 2014 Russian annexation of Crimea illegal and has vowed to return control of Crimea back to Ukraine; as such, PARNAS did not campaign in Crimea in the 2016 Russian parliamentary elections.
-According to its 2015 election platform, it stated that it wants Russia to become a partner of NATO and the European Union, as well as to end military interventions in other countries.
+The party considered the 2014 Russian annexation of Crimea illegal and vowed to return control of Crimea back to Ukraine; as such, PARNAS did not campaign in Crimea in the 2016 Russian parliamentary elections.
+According to its 2015 election platform, it stated that it wanted Russia to become a partner of NATO and the European Union, as well as to end military interventions in other countries.